DataSF/publishing-toolkit/5_etl_specification/README.md

 #### Other

 Rarely used, but if there's a special case, we'll capture it here.
 If we see enough of a certain pattern, we may create new options.
-For example, Sharepoint sites are becoming sources of data and we've developed replicable ways to connect to those that are.

 ### Scheduling